esnunes/multiproxy/README.md

 > The example above uses Javascript syntax just because it allows comments, however, the config file must be in JSON format.

+## Authentication

+Multiproxy does not provide any kind of authentication.
+There are projects like [Bit.ly OAuth2 Proxy](https://github.com/bitly/oauth2_proxy) that provide an easy to use/setup authentication layer.

 ## Roadmap

 - [ ] Convert to Go 11 modules;